A Quantitative Bound For Szemer\'edi's Theorem for a Complexity One Polynomial Progression over $\mathbb{Z}/N\mathbb{Z}$: Introduction

 \subsection{Bounds}

-As we iteratively apply the $U^3$ inverse theorem, our bounds for the true complexity problem are in nature iterated exponential (which results in iterated logarithm bound for the Szemer\'edi type theorem).
+Since we iteratively apply the $U^3$ inverse theorem, our bounds for the true complexity problem are in nature iterated exponential (which results in iterated logarithm bound for the Szemer\'edi type theorem).
 Each iteration of the degree lowering argument results in two additional iterated logarithms.
 As an example, if $P(y) = y$ and $Q(y) = y^2$, then the bound has roughly $10$ logarithms.
 If $P(y) = y^2$ and $Q(y) = y^3$, then the bound has roughly $64$ logarithms.
-Even if we have a polynomial or a quasi-polynomial type bound on the $U^3$ inverse theorem with $\log(\delta^{-1})^{O(1)}$ type bound on the dimension of the nilmanifold, our bounds would still likely to be iterated exponential because our equidistribution lemma (\thref{equidistribution}) is too inefficient: since the number of times we apply the van der Corput lemma is on the order of the dimension of the nilmanifold, the bounds end up being double exponential in the dimension of the nilmanifold.
-If the bounds were only single exponential in the dimension of the nilmanifold (i.e. used a more efficient way to prove equidistribution results for bracket polynomials), and if there were polynomial or quasi-polynomial bounds on the $U^3$ inverse theorem with $\log(\delta^{-1})^{O(1)}$-type bound on the dimension, we would obtain quasi-polynomial type bounds for our main theorems.
+Even if we had a polynomial or a quasi-polynomial type bound on the $U^3$ inverse theorem with a $\log(\delta^{-1})^{O(1)}$ type bound on the dimension of the nilmanifold, our bounds would still be likely to be iterated exponential because our equidistribution lemma (\thref{equidistribution}) is too inefficient: the number of times the van der Corput inequality is applied in Green and Tao's work \cite{GT2} is on the order of the dimension of the nilmanifold, the losses incurred have exponent exponential in the dimension of the nilmanifold.
+This issue could be solved if (in addition to the quasi-polynomial $U^3$ inverse theorem) there were an equidistribution theorem with losses which have exponent polynomial in the dimension of the nilmanifold.
 We hope to address this issue in future work.